Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
+This is because of a less-known government regulation, DOD-8570.
 It has been technically updated to DOD-8140.
 However, it still uses the DOD-8570 chart.
 You need at least one of these certifications if your position might expose you to sensitive government information.
 Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
-If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.
+These certifications will make you highly sought-after and should not be a problem to get placed.

 How do I get started for my cybersecurity training?